-Regarding PON, the proposed GEP-PointNet shows the best performance on all the datasets except for a 0.02 lower PON than that of SpiderCNN on the Table dataset and a 0.01 lower PON than that of GAC on the Table lamp dataset, which indicates that the proposed method is effective in the classification of points near the boundary.
+Regarding PON, the proposed GEP-PointNet shows the best performance on all the datasets except for a 0.02 lower PON than that of SpiderCNN on the Table dataset and a 0.01 lower PON than that of GAC on the Table lamp dataset.
+It indicates that the proposed method is effective in the classification of points near the boundary.
 Furthermore, the MA of the complete 3D point cloud is closely related to the PON points from the boundary, which verifies our conjecture that accurate segmentation depends on only a few points near the boundary.

 Regarding the TT, which reflects the algorithm complexity, GAC has the longest TT, and CNN has the shortest TT.
 Furthermore, the proposed GEP-PointNet has a longer TT (≤1 second) than that of PointNet.
 PointNet is called iteratively to optimize the inequivalent function in the evolutionary process in the proposed GEP-PointNet in model training.
 The GEP-PointNet can fulfil the segmentation with just one-time forward propagation, which can be finished within one second in model testing.